Prabha Chatterji

 Prabha R. Chatterji is an Indian scientist at John F. Welch Technology Centre (formerly General Electric Global Research and Technology Development center), Bangalore, India.

-She has been formerly a senior scientist at Indian Institute of Chemical Technology, Hyderabad and a past member of the Executive Committee of the Society for Biomaterials and Artificial Organs, India.
+She was formerly a senior scientist at the Indian Institute of Chemical Technology, Hyderabad and a past member of the executive committee of the Society for Biomaterials and Artificial Organs, India.
 She works primarily related to scientific and technical education in India.

 Education

-She graduated from a small college in a nondescript village near Ottappalam in Kerala.
-As a college student, she was awarded National Science Talent Search Scholarship by Indian Institute of Science, Bangalore.
+She graduated from a small college in an undistinguished village near Ottappalam in Kerala.
+As a college student, she was awarded the National Science Talent Search Scholarship by the Indian Institute of Science, Bangalore.
 The scholarship helped her pursue her post graduation, PhD in 1977 and subsequently a career in Science.

 Career

-Prabha's career trajectory involves stint in academia to governmental research and development and then to industry.
+Prabha's career trajectory involves a stint in academia governmental research and development and then industry.
 She received the Vasvik Award for industrial research and the MRSI Lecture award.
 She is also involved in policies of scientific and technical education in India.